-36 Map C.1 in Appendix C illustrates the fuels classification throughout the Planning Area.
+Map C.1 in Appendix C illustrates the fuels classification throughout the Planning Area.

-- 1 Field surveys revealed that some fuels were incorrectly classified in the fuel model.
-Following on-the- - 2 ground verification of fuels around 40 Acres and Core Team input, the fuel model was calibrated to reflect - 3 the type of fuels observed in the vicinity.
-In detail, fuel models were calibrated to align with expected fire - 4 behavior in the region; for instance, if fire was expected to travel at 50 chains per hour and have a flame - 5 length of 8+ feet, we assigned a fuel model with those characteristics that was also in accordance with - 6 our field observations.
+Field surveys revealed that some fuels were incorrectly classified in the fuel model.
+Following on-the-ground verification of fuels around 40 Acres and Core Team input, the fuel model was calibrated to reflect the type of fuels observed in the vicinity.
+In detail, fuel models were calibrated to align with expected fire behavior in the region; for instance, if fire was expected to travel at 50 chains per hour (one chain is approximately 66 feet and is a common unit of measure in wildland firefighting) and have a flame length of 8+ feet, we assigned a fuel model with those characteristics that was also in accordance with our field observations.